sheldonfries/nhl-study/README.md

 $ python3 calc.py [League] [Position] [Age] [Games Played] [Goals] [Assists]
 ```

+- Possible Leagues (check the csv files for a more exhaustive list):
+    - AHL
+    - OHL
+    - WHL
+    - QMJHL
+    - Czech(-2/3/Jr)
+    - Finland(-2/3/Jr)
+    - Russia(-2/3/Jr)
+    - Sweden(-2/3/Jr)
+    - Swiss(-2)
+    - NCAA
+- Possible Positions: F, D
+- Age: The prospect's age as of September 15 of the draft year (e.g. a 2020 draft eligible prospect's age would be their age on September 15, 2020).

 The script will output the five closest comparables based on the historical data.
 The number of comparables can be changed with the `NUM_PLAYERS_RETURNED` constant.

 ## Future Work
-- Do more cleaning of the data in get_info/get_stats to ensure that league names are correct and consistent, and to avoid providing comparables with low GP.
+- Improve NHLe factors for lower profile leagues.
-- Use NHLe or a similar system to find best comparisons across leagues, rather than limiting comparables to the same league.
+- Use age as a factor/multiplier rather than singling out players with the same age.
 - Use nearest neighbours to classify prospect (first line, etc.) rather than just providing comparables => requires labels for comparables